yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 5.**Feasibility: how are you going to enroll your idea and introduce it to market** *(Text: max 300 words)*

-In a seminar phase still ongoing UvA students learned how to code in JaveScript, use github, firebase and other tools and produced small projects[⁷] that give a promising outlook for the next stage of the project.
+In a seminar phase still ongoing UvA students learne how to code in JaveScript, use github, firebase and other tools and produced small projects[⁷] that give a promising outlook for the next stage of the project.
 This stage will produce pilot platform which still relies on successful open source or free to use online collaboration platforms and tools.
 The website http://codingthehumanities.com/ is going to function as a first contact point for the voluntary UvA students and provide them gives basic instructions and orientation to the reseources needed.
 This approach allows to start and advance the project as soon as possible.
 At the same time the analysis and evaluation of the students work will generate valuable insight on the features the real platform should include.
 For the design and the development of the actual online learning environment we work together with different private partners.
 The understanding of the students needs and the expertise of our partners will allow us to decide, for which features already existing open source software can be use, for which features open source softeware has to be altered and which features have to be developed from scratch.
 //Cooperation: with the prototype in development and a first pool of students keen on humanities research and coding at hand, extended partnerships, e.g. with the Creative Industries Research Centre Amsterdam http://circa.uva.nl/ and the UvA Centre for Digital Humanities http://cdh.uva.nl/ as well as cultural institutions or civic organizations can be formed.